Pauri Garhwal district: Transport

 The most common mode of transport is by either bus or taxi.
 Bus services are provided by the state-run Uttarakhand Roadways, Garhwal Motor Owner Union (GMOU) Ltd., and Garhwal Motor Users (GMU) Ltd. Operations of Uttarakhand Roadways are limited mainly to interstate routes and major cities and towns of the district and state.
 GMOU Ltd. is the largest bus service provider in the district, providing services to almost all parts of the district.
 The services of GMU Ltd. are limited to a comparatively small area adjoining Kumaon division.
 There are a number of taxi unions in many towns of the district, providing service for almost every local stretch of road.
 The only railway station in the district is at Kotdwara.
 It was established by the British as early as 1889.
 Pauri Garhwal district is situated in the Shiwalik range, the outermost range of the Himalayas, and its hills are very rugged.
 As a result, it is not considered feasible to extend the railway network further.
 The district does not have any regular air services.
 The nearest is Jolly Grant Airport, near the state capital of Dehradun, about 155 km from Pauri and 120 km from Kotdwara.

 Demographics

-According to the 2011 census, Pauri Garhwal district has a population of 687,271, which is almost equal to the 2014 population of Equatorial Guinea, and to the US state of North Dakota.
+According to the 2011 census, Pauri Garhwal district has a population of 687,271, which is almost equal to the 2014 population of Equatorial Guinea or the US state of North Dakota.
 This gives it a ranking of 506th in India (out of a total of 640).
 The district has a population density of 129 PD/sqkm.
 Its population growth rate over the decade of 2001-2011 was -1.51%.
 Pauri Garhwal has a sex ratio of 1103 females for every 1000 males, and a literacy rate of 82.02%.
 Scheduled Castes and Scheduled Tribes make up 17.80% and 0.32% of the population respectively.